Rocky Mountaineer: Gold Leaf dome car

 Cisco Crossing, Canadian Pacific bridge

 12:15 Cisco crossing: At Cisco, CP and CN tracks swap sides of the river.
-The CN line crosses first on an distinctive orange-painted girder bridge (above right), the CP tracks then crossing in the opposite direction on a squared-off black steel bridge lower down (above left, lower picture).
+The CN line crosses first on a distinctive orange-painted girder bridge (above right), the CP tracks then crossing in the opposite direction on a squared-off black steel bridge lower down (above left, lower picture).
 Being the first, the CP engineers built their line down whichever was the easier side of the canyon, the later CN engineers had to made do with the opposite, trickier side.

 Rocky Mountaineer on the Fraser River